TimeBridge: Better Diffusion Prior Design with Bridge Models for Time Series Generation: Experimental Settings

 \subsection{Evaluation Metrics}

-FID score is a widely used metric in image generation tasks, capturing the similarity between generated images and real ones \cite{heusel2017gans}.
+FID score is a widely used metric in image tasks, capturing the similarity between generated images and real ones \cite{heusel2017gans}.
 To adapt it to the time series domain, \citet{jeha2022psa} proposed Context-FID score, which replaces the Inception model used in the original FID with TS2Vec, a pre-trained time series representation learning model \citep{yue2022ts2vec}.
 As Context-FID score aligns with the predictive accuracy of the generative model in downstream tasks, a lower Context-FID score indicates higher synthetic data quality.
-For computation, first, we sample generated synthetic time series and real-time series separately.
-Next, both are encoded using a pre-trained TS2Vec model, and the FID score is calculated based on the resulting representations.
+Both synthetic and real time-series data are encoded using a pre-trained TS2Vec model, and the FID score is calculated on the representations.

 Correlational score is a metric used to evaluate the similarity in the covariance of time series features between original data and synthetic data \citep{liao2020conditional}.
 First, we estimate the covariance between the $i$-th and $j$-th features of the time series by: